-Students must provide documentation that complies with the rules set forth by the Indiana State Board of Health that all immunizations required by law are current.
-Every child who enters grade 9 and 12 shall be immunized against hepatitis B. From time-to-time other communicable diseases may be designated by the State Board of Health as diseases that require immunizations.
+Students must provide immunization documentation that complies with the rules set forth by the Indiana State Board of Health.
+Specifically, but not comprehensively, every child who enters grade 9 through 12 shall be immunized against hepatitis B. From time-to-time other communicable diseases may be designated by the State Board of Health as diseases that require immunizations.
 For the safety of all students, the school principal may remove a student from school or establish a deadline for meeting State requirements if a student does not have the necessary immunizations or authorized exemption.